Rolls-Royce Cullinan review

 It looks like one too – the Spirit of Ecstacy and a refined version of the brand’s trademark ‘Pantheon’ radiator grille feature up front, while rear-hinged suicide doors allow access to the rear seats.
 Modern Rolls-Royce touches like self-levelling centre caps on the car’s 22-inch alloys add a contemporary feel to what is a largely traditional design and there’s more than a touch of classic Range Rover in the Cullinan’s proportions.

-Underneath the long bonnet sits Rolls-Royce’s 6.75-litre twin-turbocharged V12 petrol engine, engineered to deliver 850Nm of torque from just 1,600rpm and its peak power of 563bhp at 5,000rpm.
+Underneath the long bonnet sits Rolls-Royce’s 6.75-litre twin-turbocharged V12 petrol engine, engineered to deliver 900Nm of torque from just 1,700rpm and its peak power of 600bhp at 5,250rpm.
 It feels unstressed, deeply powerful and gives the Cullinan performance that belies its considerable weight.

 Riding exclusively on sophisticated air suspension and aimed towards owners who are more likely to get behind the wheel than traditional Rolls-Royce customers, the Cullinan offers up a good driving experience.
 It feels sharper than the Phantom, body control is tight and it’s surprisingly nimble given its size.

 The Rolls-Royce Cullinan has few direct rivals – no SUV is quite as luxurious or expensive.
 The Range Rover, BMW X7 and Mercedes GLS are similarly sized and leather-clad, but none has the same exclusive feel; the Bentley Bentayga and Lamborghini Urus bring similarly prestigious badges but are much sportier in their execution.
-As such, the Cullinan is best considered in a class of one – an SUV for the most discerning of buyers.
+As such, the Cullinan is best considered in a class of one – an SUV for the most discerning of buyers with bank balances to accommodate prices well over £340,000.

 Engines, performance and drive